camunda-community-hub/challenges/CD_CI/solution/GitHubAction/worker/GitHubActionWorkerSelfManage.md

 on:
   workflow_run:
-    workflows: ["Build and Push Docker Image"]  # Name of the workflow to depend on
+    workflows: ["worker-1-build-publish-image"]  # Name of the workflow to depend on
     types:
       - completed